datacarpentry/wrangling-genomics/lessons/Genomeassembly.md

 ```
 when finished look at the output file to check for errors
 ```
-$ less quast.pbs.o<jobid>  (protip: TAB autocomplete so you donít have to type in the jobid)
+$ less quast.pbs.o<jobid>  (protip: TAB autocomplete so you don‚Äôt have to type in the jobid)
 ```
-press ìqî to exit
+press ‚Äúq‚Äù to exit

 options:  zip the quast directory and mail the whole thing to yourself
 ```